Chuo-ku, which can be seen from "Edo Famous Spots Zue"

 Mitsumata

-It is written in the "Edo Famous Places", but it was reclaimed in 1886 (1886) and called Nakasucho.
-Speaking of Nakasu, we must not forget the "Masago-za", which opened in 1893 (1893).
-However, the transportation was not good and the customer's feet were far away, and in 1917 it was closed.
-The prosperity of Hanayanagi-gai in Nakasu Province did not last long.
-Then, in 1971 (1971), the Hakozaki River, which was flowing at the border between Hamacho and Hakozaki-cho, was reclaimed and connected to land.
-Today, Nakasu is a quiet apartment town.
+And it was written in "Edo Famous Place Map", but was reclaimed in 1886 (1886) and called Nakasucho.
+Speaking of Nakasu, we must not forget the Masago-za, which opened in 1893 (1893).
+However, transportation was not good and customers were far away, and in 1917 (1917), it was closed.
+The prosperity of Nakasu's Hanayanagi-gai did not last long.
+Then, in 1971 (1971), the Hakozaki River, which flowed at the border between Hamacho and Hakozaki-cho, was reclaimed and connected to land.
+Today Nakasu is a quiet apartment town.

-Finally, I felt by comparing pictures with pictures and pictures, and I would like to write that and finish this blog.
-I couldn't feel as if the sailboat's columns behind the Eitai Bridge in the picture were foreseeing the skyscraper of River City 21 after the Eitai Bridge in the photo.
+Finally, I felt it by comparing the picture with the photo, and I would like to write that and finish this blog.
+I didn't feel as if the sailboat's columns depicted after the Eitai Bridge in the picture were foreseeing the skyscrapers of River City 21 after the Eitai Bridge in the picture.

 Official